nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Adding a person while all persons are being shown
    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

-   1. Test case:
+   1. Test case 1 (Positive Test Case):
       `add n/John Poh p/98765432 e/johnpoe@gmail.com a/ 311, Clementi Ave 2, #02-25 r/ 2 years of experience in software development`

       **Note**:  The current AddressBook cannot contain anyone named `John Poh`
       Expected: New person is added to the list.
 Details of the new person shown in the status message.
-   2. Test case:
+   2. Test case (Negative Test Case):
       `add n/John Poh p/98765432 e/johnpoe@gmail.com a/ 311, Clementi Ave 2, #02-25 r/ 2 years of experience in software development`
       **Note**:  The current AddressBook should contain a person named `John Poh`
       Expected: No person is added.
 Error details shown in the status message.
 List of persons remains the same.